 Incorrectly sized and fit ice skate boots can cause foot discomfort, affect skater performance, cause premature skate breakdown, and lead to injury.
 So, it is essential that your skates fit properly, whether you own them or rent them!

-The advantage to owning your skates rather than renting, is that you have control of the blade sharpening, boot and lace condition.
-You will also experience consistency from session to session.You can even customize the blade setting, depth of hollow, as well as mold the boots for a perfect fit!
+The advantage to owning your skates rather than renting is that you have control of the blade sharpening, boot, and lace condition.
+You will also experience consistency from session to session.
+You can even customize the blade setting, radius of hollow, and mold the boots for a perfect fit!

 Inexpensive skates from a big box store or a “great deal from a yard sale," are often not the value you think they are.